-A Message from Assistant Vice President David L. Perry, Chief of Police crime and safety issues that exist in any city.
+The Florida State University Police Department (FSUPD) is committed to providing Florida State University with a safe environment conducive to the goals of education and research.
+Although reported crime at Florida State is relatively low, it is important for students to remember that we are not immune from crime or criminal activity.
+Therefore, we share many of the crime and safety issues that exist in any city.
 In partnership with the community, we work to prevent crime and solve problems that affect students, faculty, and staff.
 The safety and security of the University is the combined responsibility of the entire Florida State University community.
-We remind all of our campus community partners that if you See Something, Say Something and report the incident to police immediately.
+We remind all our campus community partners that if you See Something, Say Something and report the incident to police immediately.